slimsag/mach-glfw/README.md

 Note that the above example relies on GLFW's saved error being empty; otherwise, previously emitted errors may be mistaken for an error caused by `window.getPos()`.
 If your application frequently ignores errors, it may be necessary to call `glfw.clearError()` or `defer glfw.clearError()` to ensure a clean slate for future error handling.

+## GLFW version

+For now mach/glfw tracks the latest `master` revision of GLFW, as recorded [in this file](https://github.com/hexops-graveyard/glfw/blob/main/VERSION), as this version has critical undefined behavior fixes required for GLFW to work with Zig.
+We will switch to stable releases of GLFW once GLFW 3.4 is tagged.

 ## Join the community

 Join the Mach engine community [on Discord](https://discord.gg/XNG3NZgCqp) to discuss this project, ask questions, get help, etc.